 c.
-Implementation of the Essential Behaviors for PhD Students
+Implementation of the Essential Behaviors for DNP and GCPAPN Students

-Potential students will be advised of the Essential Behaviors for Admission, Continuation, and Graduation in application materials, during orientation, and via the School's Web site.
-If and when an enrolled student does not meet expectations for Essential Behaviors, the following will occur:
+Students will be advised of the Essential Behaviors for Admission, Continuation, and Graduation in application materials, during orientation, and via the School's Web site If and when a student does not meet expectations for the essential behaviors, the following will occur:

-- 1. Problematic behavior documented.
-Problematic behavior will be identified to the student, communicated as needed to the student's adviser/supervisory committee chair, and may be documented in the student file by the supervising faculty member. - 2.
-Problematic behavior results in warning notice and contract.
-If a pattern of problematic behavior or a single, very serious lapse in Essential Behaviors becomes evident: - a.
-Student's adviser/supervisory committee chair is informed.
-The faculty member or Student and Academic Services official will inform the student's adviser or supervisory committee chair of the behavior(s) of concern. - b.
-Warning card and student contract are composed.
-The faculty member, in consultation with an official of the School of Nursing Office of Student and Academic Services, will prepare a warning notice and compose an accompanying student contract providing documentation of lapse(s) in the Essential Behaviors and describing what the student needs to demonstrate, within a specified time frame, in order to meet the Essential Behaviors and thus remain in the program.
+Problematic behavior documented Problematic behavior will be documented by faculty in the student's record.

-- c.
-PhD Coordinating Committee (PhDCC) review and approval.
-The warning notice and individual student contract are reviewed and approved by PhDCC. - d.
-Student receipt of warning card and contract.
-An official of Student and Academic Services and the chair of PhDCC meet with the student to present the warning notice and individual student contract.
-After the student reads and signs the documents (signature indicates that the student has read it), they are placed in the student's academic file. - 3.
-Contract monitored quarterly by PhDCC.
+- 2. Problematic behavior results in warning notice and contract: If a pattern of problematic behavior or a single, very serious lapse in the essential behaviors becomes evident, the steps below should be followed so that the student is apprised that the student's continuation in the program is in jeopardy. - i.
+Composing contract: The student's faculty adviser, in consultation with an official of the academic program, will prepare a warning notice and compose an accompanying individual student contract providing documentation of lapse(s) in the Essential Behaviors and describing what the student needs to demonstrate, within a specified time frame, in order to meet the Essential Behaviors and thus remain in the program. - ii.
+DNP Coordinating Committee (DNPCC) approves contract: The warning notice and individual student contract is reviewed and approved by DNPCC.
+The documentation of the lapses in the essential behaviors must accompany the contract. - iii.
+Student apprised of warning letter and given contract: An official of the academic program and the chair of DNPCC meet with the student to present the warning notice and individual student contract.
+After the student reads and signs the warning letter (signature indicates that the student has read it), the letter is placed in the student's academic file. - 3.
+Contract monitored quarterly by DNPCC.
 If the contract is not upheld by the student, the student may be dismissed.
 The warning notice and individual student contracts will be purged from the student record upon graduation.